-Options Proposed Ballot Language Included Provisions (most specific to least) Advisory M Advisory Measure Options Option 1 "Shall the City of Huntington Beach repeal the City's current ban on commercial cannabis businesses and allow a limited number of cannabis retailers and non-retailers to operate only in permitted areas of Huntington Beach, subject to business and land use regulations by City Council?" • Types (both retailers and non-retailers) • Authority for the City Council discretion for ordinances Option 2 "Shall the City of Huntington Beach allow up to 10 storefront cannabis retailers, with 20% being dedicated to residents and local business owners, and other cannabis businesses (delivery-only retailer, indoor cultivator, manufacturer, testing lab, and distributor) to operate only in permitted areas of Huntington Beach, and allow the City Council discretion to adopt and amend business and land use ordinances regarding commercial cannabis activities?" • Types (both retailers and non-retailers) • Cap on # of permits for storefront retailers • 20% allocation of local-only permits • Authority for the City Council discretion for ordinances

-Option 3 cannabis retailers 1,000 feet away from schools, parks, commercial childcare centers, and youth centers to operate in Commercial Zone and Specific Plan areas, except Downtown • Types (both retailers and non-retailers) • Cap on # of permits for storefront retailers • Location and buffer restrictions for both • Authority for the City Council discretion for ordinances Charter Ame Charter Amendment Measure Option Option 4 the City of Huntington Beach adding Section 806 to permit a limited number of cannabis businesses to operate in specified areas of Huntington Beach, subject to regulation by City Council as set forth in the proposed measure be approved?" • Similar to the Measure T: Safe and Sane Fireworks Charter Amendment, if passed, the Charter amendment would permanently authorize commercial cannabis activities, which could only be removed by the City's electorate.
+Options Proposed Ballot Language Included Provisions (most specific to least) Advisory Measure Options Option 1 "Shall the City of Huntington Beach repeal the City's current ban on commercial cannabis businesses and allow a limited number of cannabis retailers and non-retailers to operate only in permitted areas of Huntington Beach, subject to business and land use regulations by City Council?" • Types (both retailers and non-retailers) • Authority for the City Council discretion for ordinances Option 2 "Shall the City of Huntington Beach allow up to 10 storefront cannabis retailers, with 20% being dedicated to residents and local business owners, and other cannabis businesses (delivery-only retailer, indoor cultivator, manufacturer, testing lab, and distributor) to operate only in permitted areas of Huntington Beach, and allow the City Council discretion to adopt and amend business and land use ordinances regarding commercial cannabis activities?" • Types (both retailers and non-retailers) • Cap on # of permits for storefront retailers • 20% allocation of local-only permits • Authority for the City Council discretion for ordinances Option 3 "Shall the City of Huntington Beach allow up to 10 storefront cannabis retailers 1,000 feet away from schools, parks, commercial childcare centers, and youth centers to operate in Commercial Zone and Specific Plan areas, except Downtown and Coastal Overlay Zone; and other cannabis businesses (delivery-only retailer, indoor cultivator, manufacturer, testing lab and distributor) only in the Industrial Zone, and allow the City Council discretion to adopt ordinances regarding commercial cannabis activities?" • Types (both retailers and non-retailers) • Cap on # of permits for storefront retailers • Location and buffer restrictions for both • Authority for the City Council discretion for ordinances electorate. -------------